emilegascoin/BoxHead/README.md

 All info:

 Zombie: Does base damage to player.
-Rewards: 25 points\n Devil Zombie: Does DOUBLE base damage to player.
+Rewards: 25 points Devil Zombie: Does DOUBLE base damage to player.
 Rewards: 100 points

 Each round another zombie is added and chases the player